brianhornick/PowerBI-Bicycle-Business-Project/README.md

 ```
 ### Step 9: Creating the Profit Margin Measure

-As, each transaction has a different profit margin as unit cost varies by product and time of purchase (I modified the unit cost for each product to jump by small increments every 1000 transactions, to reflect inflation), we must calculate the average profit margin, iterated for each transaction.
+As each transaction has a different profit margin as unit cost varies by product and time of purchase (I modified the unit cost for each product to jump by small increments every 1000 transactions, to reflect inflation), we must calculate the average profit margin, iterated for each transaction.
 I used the formula below to do this:

 ```
 Average Profit Margin (%) = AVERAGEX('Order Items', DIVIDE([Profit], [Revenue]) * 100)